 When Alternative Methods Were Used to Become Pregnant

-If alternative methods were used to become pregnant (assisted reproductive technology; sperm donation; etc.), the question of legal parentage may be about one’s intent to parent a child, not who is biologically related to the child.
-In these situations, the court will give weight to the intent to parent.
-All options to disestablish parentage may be used in situation where alternative methods were used to become pregnant.
+If alternative methods were used to become pregnant (assisted reproductive technology; sperm donation, etc.), the question of legal parentage may be about one’s intent to parent a child, not who is biologically related to the child.
+In these situations, the court will give weight to the intent of the parent.
+All options to disestablish parentage may be used in the situation where alternative methods were used to become pregnant.